elcodi/elcodi/src/Elcodi/Bundle/CoreBundle/README.md

-Elcodi Core component for Symfony2
+Elcodi Core Bundle for Symfony2
 =====

 This bundle is part of [elcodi project](https://github.com/elcodi).